 frequently asked questions for internet access

-What are the Wireless time/data plans I can purchase, what is the cost, & how do I pay?
+What are the Wifi Plans I can purchase, what is the cost, & how do I pay?

 • You can pay by credit card online or

 • At participating sites you can pick up an IAC Rechargeable Card and put value on the card using cash.

 • Ensure that when topping up an IAC Rechargeable Card with Cash for use on Wifi you put on sufficient credit to purchase a Plan, you cannot "Pay-as-you-go" as with the Kiosks.

 I get a Security Warning when connecting to the IAC Hotspot, why?